Visa Traveler

 • NIV Appointment System (by the US Department of State)

-This step-by-step guide is for using the US Travel Docs (by CGI Federal) website.
+This step-by-step guide is for using the US Visa Scheduling (by CGI Federal) website.

 I have listed out all sections and questions in this guide.
 For each question, there is a comment explaining what exactly needs to be entered.